tencent-ailab/SongGeneration/README.md

 ### Start from scatch

-You can install the necessary dependencies using the `requirements.txt` file with Python>=3.8.12 and cuda>=11.8:
+You can install the necessary dependencies using the `requirements.txt` file with Python>=3.8.12 and CUDA>=11.8:

 ```bash
 pip install -r requirements.txt --no-deps
 ```

-then install flash attention from git.
+Then install flash attention from git.
 For example, if you're using Python 3.10 and CUDA 11.8

 ```bash
 pip install https://github.com/Dao-AILab/flash-attention/releases/download/v2.6.3/flash_attn-2.6.3+cu118torch2.2cxx11abiFALSE-cp310-cp310-linux_x86_64.whl